uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 > You know, our work is just beginning and we’re going to hold the church’s feet to the fire, other churches and Canada to make sure that this whole exercise of healing goes on for as long as it takes for us to recover from the impacts of our experiences in those residential schools.

-> The other issue that comes up that we are addressing is having our native spiritual practice condemned initially not just by the United Church but all churches … well, we now have our church supporting Native spiritual gatherings and we’re going to<!--x-->
+> The other issue that comes up that we are addressing is having our native spiritual practice condemned initially not just by the United Church but all churches … well, we now have our church supporting Native spiritual gatherings and we’re going to <!-- page 282 -->host a national Native spiritual gathering in Prince Rupert this summer…
-host a national Native spiritual gathering in Prince Rupert this summer… So, we are very much holding the church’s feet to the fire and making sure that there are real commitments to putting life to the apologies.[^77]
+So, we are very much holding the church’s feet to the fire and making sure that there are real commitments to putting life to the apologies.[^77]

 What Alvin Dixon told us is consistent with what the Commission heard from Survivors about Canada’s apology.